MLoacher/github-actions-helpdesk/README.md

    - If found, adds comment to existing issue
    - If not found, searches by email metadata or creates new issue
    - **Processes attachments:**
-     - Images: Uploaded to GitHub and embedded inline
+     - Images: Uploaded to repository and embedded inline
-     - Other files: Listed with note to check original email
+     - Other files: Uploaded to repository and linked in issue
    - Embeds email metadata in issue body (HTML comment)
    - Marks email as SEEN